salvium/salvium_docs/docs/THE PROJECT/carrot.md

 # CARROT: Cryptonote Address on Rerandomizable-RingCT-Output Transactions

-> **Status**: In Development
->
-> Salvium is currently migrating to the CARROT addressing protocol.
-This feature is under active development and not yet fully implemented in the current release.

 ## Overview

 CARROT is an addressing protocol designed to enhance privacy and usability in Cryptonote-based cryptocurrencies.
 The acronym stands for Cryptonote Address on Rerandomizable-RingCT-Output Transactions.
 Originally proposed for Monero, CARROT introduces significant improvements to address structure, wallet functionality, and transaction privacy that Salvium is implementing as a foundation for its SPARC protocol.